diodeface/ToasterBlaster/README.md

 | Blink eye (hold) | RB | Trigger (OK) |
 | Calibrate boop sensor | View (Select) | A |

 - This configuration is meant to be used with right hand only.
-For information on remapping buttons, read [gamepad-button-mapping.md](docs/gamepad-button-mapping.md).
+Read [gamepad-button-mapping.md](docs/gamepad-button-mapping.md) for information about remapping buttons.

+## Controls
-## Controls: Settings (Controller_Settings)
+### Settings (Controller_Settings)
 The default screen displays brief information.
 Press up or down on the joystick to navigate through settings.
 <p float="left">
     <img src="docs/images/controls/0.jpg" width="200" />